zenml-io/vscode-quickstart-extension/zenmlQuickstart/sections/consumingModel/consumingModel.md

+# 🏔️ Step 7: Consuming the Model in Production

 The batch inference pipeline simply takes the model marked as `production` and runs inference on it with `live data`.
 The critical step here is the `inference_predict` step, where we load the model in memory and generate predictions: